DCS-training/website-with-github-pages/README.md

 6. Select a location on your computer to store the cloned repository.
 7. VS Code will prompt you if you want to open the repository; click open.
 It will then prompt you if you want to “trust” the folder, accept this too.

-# Add your website files to the repository
+### Step 3: Add your website files to the repository

 _Next, we need to add our website files to the cloned repo, make a commit, and push (upload) this to GitHub.
 Here are detailed instructions for doing this using VS Code._